How to Complete ACA Reporting

 What information is required?

 Employers with 50+ employees will complete the “C” reporting regardless of whether sponsoring or participating in a fully insured or self-funded plan.
-The “B” reporting is for insurance carriers, small self-funded plans, and for employers.
+The “B” reporting is for insurance carriers, small self-funded plans, and employers.

 Employers must complete Form 1095-C for each full-time employee and distribute to full-time employees by Jan.
 31 of each year and “transmit” all the individual 1095-Cs (information return) to the IRS along with Form 1094-C (transmittal form).